smnorris/fwapg/README.md

         cd fwapg
         make

-The full load takes several hours, but once complete, you can run `fwapg` enabled queries with your favorite sql client.
+The full load takes about 2 hours - but once complete, you can run `fwapg` enabled queries with your favorite sql client.
 For example:

 *Locate the nearest point on the FWA stream network to a X,Y location on Highway 14:*